Moomins on the Riviera: Production

 According to Sophia Jansson of the Moomin Characters, the company had been careful with giving the rights to new film adaptions about the Moomins for years.
 When the participation rights with the Telescreen expired, Sophia Jansson became interested in the idea of animated film based on the Moomin comic strip story.
 Producer Hanna Hemilä, who is Sophia's close friend, told Sophia about French animation director Xavier Picard, who was interested to adapt comic strips to the big screen.
 They contacted Picard and the film started production in France in 2010.
 The film is animated traditionally, hand drawn animation with a reduced color scale for the backgrounds in order to maintain continuity with the black-and-white comic strips.
 Pictak Cie worked on developing the visuals of the film.
 Chinese Sandman Animation Studio did 120,000 drawings for animation and Handle Productions produced the film.
 The film marks the feature film directorial debut of Xavier Picard.
 Picard was not aware of the Moomin characters before he discovered them 20 years ago in Japan, but he has been particularly fascinated by comic strips and has stated to want translate the art of Tove Jansson into animation.
 The Finnish voice cast of the film was confirmed in August 2014 featuring Maria Sid as Moominmamma, while the English voice cast was confirmed in a September 2014 press announcement.
 The film's score was composed by many Finnish and French composers, including Jean de Aguiar, Panu Aaltio, Timo Lassy, Milla Viljamaa and Anna-Karin Korhonen.
 The film stays faithful to Tove Jansson's original story in the original comic strip, with the addition of a few characters and story lines: Little My and Snufkin, have been added to the film, in addition to some other characters from the Moomin comic strip.
-While the production crew felt that the Riviera is fun and dramatic setting, they have also add a side story at the beginning of the film, that takes place in Moominvalley, and where Moomins got their idea for the sea voyage.
+While the production crew felt that the Riviera is fun and dramatic setting, they have also added a side story at the beginning of the film, that takes place in Moominvalley, and where Moomins got their idea for the sea voyage.
 The reason for this was to introduce the dwelling place of the Moomins for the international audience.
 Sophia Jansson herself approved the change.